esharma3/ufo_sightings/README.md

 ## Project UFO Sightings: JavaScript and DOM Manipulation

-#### This code creates a table of data dynamically based upon a dataset and allows the users to filter the table data for specific values.
+#### This code creates a table of data dynamically based upon a dataset and allows users to filter the table data for specific values using a drop down lists of options to select from.
 Languages used:
 * JavaScript
 * HTML